Reiuiji/ECE368-Lab/README.md

 * ISE WebPack 14.7
 * Group with a classmate(2-3 per group)

+### Lab Code
+The lab code that was provided for each lab is designed as a learning mechanism.
+The code has issue's on purpose and its up to you to find the issues.
+Solution for the code for each lab will be handed out upon request after the completion of the lab assignment.

 ### Hardware

 The course will focus primary on Digilent's [Nexys™2 Spartan-3E FPGA Board](http://www.digilentinc.com/Products/Detail.cfm?Prod=NEXYS2) as a learning tool.